alan-turing-institute/trustchain/docs/technical-notes.md

 |----|--------|-------|--------|---------|
 | ~$1 | $3.4m | $81.0m | $566.8m | $2.463b |

 We can see that it is very cheap to create honest timestamps but very expensive to create deceptive ones.
-(In addition, any attempt at falsification would be immediately observable by all nodes on the Bitcoin network.)
+(In addition, any attempt at deception would be immediately observable by all nodes on the Bitcoin network.)

 In this way, the timestamp on a transaction (and hence on a DID Document) can be verified in a quantitative manner by computing how expensive it would be to execute an attack to produce a deceptive timestamp.